Dickinson-COMP-491-492/website/docs/assignments/WA05-EthicalCaseStudyBlogPost.md

 2. Create a `COMP492` folder in your [Dickinson WiD Repository](https://github.com/Dickinson-COMP-WiD) on GitHub.
 3. Place a PDF of your post named `WA05-BlogPost.pdf` in your `COMP492` folder.
 4. If you used AI for revision, place a PDF of your "pre-AI" version named `WA05-BlogPost-PreAI.pdf` in your `COMP492` folder.
-5. Add a `README.md` file to your `COMP492` folder.
-6. Place a clickable link to your public-facing blog in the `README.md` file.
+5. Ensure that the link to your public-facing blog on your course page is working.

 ---